Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/lacp-resilience-scale-hg/guide.en-gb.md

 ## Requirements

 - A [dedicated server](/links/bare-metal/bare-metal).
-- Have configured link aggregation (LACP) on your public or private interfaces (excluding OLA).
+- Link aggregation (LACP) configured on its public or private interfaces (excluding OLA).

 ## Instructions

 ### What's Changing

 Until now, the aggregation (LACP) of network interfaces was performed on ports belonging to the **same Network Interface Card (NIC)**.
-This configuration already ensured redundancy in case of a ToR switch failure but did not cover the risk of a NIC failure.
+This configuration already ensured redundancy in case of a ToR (Top-of-Rack) switch failure but did not cover the risk of a NIC failure.

 From now on: